sylvietrewhella/cave-escape/Documentation/Introduction to Games Programming C.md

 ---
 # 2. Iteration Two

-In the second iteration of Cave Escape, you will implement the functionality to have your game produce a graphical representation of the player.
+In the second iteration of **Cave Escape**, you will implement the functionality to have your game produce a graphical representation of the player.
 The player will be drawn to the centre of the graphics window and come complete with an animation!

 ## What to Expect